Radiohead: 1998–2001: Kid A, Amnesiac and change in sound

-In early 1999, Radiohead began work on their next album.
-Although the success of OK Computer meant there was no longer pressure from their record label, tensions were high.
-Band members had different visions for Radiohead's future, and Yorke suffered from writer's block, influencing him toward more abstract, fragmented songwriting.
-Radiohead secluded themselves with Godrich in studios in Paris, Copenhagen, and Gloucester, and in their new studio in Oxford.
-O'Brien kept an online diary, reporting their progress.
-After nearly 18 months, Radiohead's recording sessions were completed in April 2000.
+After the success of OK Computer, Radiohead bought a barn in Oxfordshire and converted it into a recording studio.
+They began work on their next album with Godrich in early 1999, working in studios in Paris, Copenhagen, and Gloucester before their new studio was completed.
+Although their success meant there was no longer pressure from their record label, tensions were high.
+The members had different visions for Radiohead's future, and Yorke suffered from writer's block, influencing him toward more abstract, fragmented songwriting.
+O'Brien kept an online diary of their progress.
+After nearly 18 months, recording was completed in April 2000.

 Radiohead's fourth album, Kid A, was released in October 2000.
 A departure from OK Computer, Kid A featured a minimalist and textured style with more diverse instrumentation, including the ondes Martenot, programmed electronic beats, strings, and jazz horns.
 It debuted at number one in many countries, including the US, where it became the first Radiohead album to debut atop the Billboard chart and the first US number-one album by any UK act since the Spice Girls in 1996.
 This success was attributed variously to marketing, to the album's leak on the file-sharing network Napster a few months before its release, and to advance anticipation based, in part, on the success of OK Computer.
 Although Radiohead released no singles from Kid A, promos of "Optimistic" and "Idioteque" received radio play, and a series of "blips", short videos set to portions of tracks, were played on music channels and released free online.
-Inspired by Naomi Klein's anti-globalisation book No Logo, Radiohead continued a 2000 tour of Europe in a custom-built tent free of advertising; they also promoted Kid A with three sold-out North American theatre concerts.
+Radiohead continued a 2000 tour of Europe in a custom-built tent free of advertising; they also promoted Kid A with three sold-out North American theatre concerts.